Queen Elizabeth National Park – Lodges, Location, Activities, best time to Visit

 Mweya Peninsula

 Mweya Peninsula is the center point of Queen Elizabeth National Park, found on the Northern bank of the Kazinga Channel.
-This is where most of wildlife safari activities in Queen Elizabeth National Park are conducted and also an area where Mweya Safari Lodge sits.
+This is where most of the wildlife safari activities in Queen Elizabeth National Park are conducted and also an area where Mweya Safari Lodge sits.

-The peninsula overviews the scenic Katwe bay of Lake Edward and features incredible tracks such as the Channel track that connects up to Katunguru park gate and extends up to Kabatoro gate.
+The peninsula overviews the scenic Katwe Bay of Lake Edward and features incredible tracks such as the Channel track that connects up to Katunguru Park Gate and extends up to Kabatoro Gate.
 Mweya peninsula is known for its incredible leopard views and other wildlife species.

 Kazinga Channel